-Our community gives to us everyday; we are determined to give back to it as much as we can.
+Our community gives to us every day; we are determined to give back to it as much as we can.

 The Felix Project unites charities and food suppliers in the interest of reducing food waste while alleviating food poverty in the elderly, the homeless, refugees and asylum seekers, families and children, and those suffering mental health issues.

-Since 2015 we’ve been collaborating with Carmel McConnell and her team at Magic Breakfast to provide balanced morning meals to school children so they don’t begin their days too hungry to learn.
+Since 2015 we’ve collaborated with Carmel McConnell and her team at Magic Breakfast to provide balanced morning meals to school children so they don’t begin their days too hungry to learn.

-We always try to recycle as much as possible.
+We try to recycle as much as possible.
 We’re pleased to use the services of First Mile, a rubbish collection company that separates and recycles waste.
 They manage to recycle 66% of all the rubbish they collect, twice the London average.
 Their goal is to recycle everything.
-We like their idealism.
+We like their philosophy.